For U.S. Businesses, Lots of Optimism with a Heavy Dose of Uncertainty

 This sense of optimism is shared by the nation’s small businesses, with the National Federation of Independent Business (NFIB) announcing a 12-year high in its small business optimism index.

 Amidst all this excitement though, there is also a deep sense of uncertainty, as businesses wait to see exactly how some of President Trump’s campaign pledges shake out.
 Will the President pursue his vow to impose a 45 percent tariff on imports from China?
-What exactly is in store for NAFTA, which the President has called “the single worst trade deal ever approved in this country.”
+What exactly is in store for USMCA, which the President has called “the single worst trade deal ever approved in this country.”

 The Administration has vowed to revisit existing trade practices that, the President says, in their current form are unfair to U.S. businesses.
 At the same time, both the President and Congressional leaders have pledged to reduce the United States’ sky high 35 percent corporate tax rate, and reduce the regulatory burden on businesses.